OneDevGuy/mogwai-api/README.md

 You may write your own.
 Any API that conforms to the specification in this document, and returns the same results as the reference implementation(s) can be considered a valid mogwai-api.

+It is recommended, but not required, that you "Pretty Print" JSON output return values.
+However, note that, in order to make direct comparisons, the "test" route should collapse all extraneous whitespace (remove carriage returns, collapse multiple spaces to one space); this will ensure that output and hashes of that output are identical on different systems.

 # core dependency
 All implementations will need to connect to a full mogwaid node to provide up-to-the-moment information.
 The means of connecting is left as an implementation specific detail for each language and environment.